Last Updated on

 Grammarly for Google Docs is still in beta mode

 To be honest, I’m unsure why Grammarly for Google Docs is still in beta mode as of 2022/2023.
-I’ve been using Grammarly for several years in Google Docs, and it works fine, so it’s not a huge deal, but it does make me wonder why it’s still in beta mode.
+I’ve been using Grammarly for several years in Google Docs, and it works fine in most cases.
+Sometimes, it goes a bit wonky and I need to refresh the page to get it working again.

 Grammarly lags in long documents